Micro-Influencer Marketing

 Collaborating with influencers who don’t align with your brand’s goals can dilute your message and lead to lackluster content.
 Or no content at all.

-You’re Not Tracking Results
+You’re Not Tracking the Results of Your Seeding Campaigns

 Running seeding campaigns without clear goals is like navigating without a map.